cds-hooks/docs/docs/hooks/problem-create.md

 ## Workflow

 The `problem-list-item-create` hook fires when when a clinician adds one or more new problem to a patient's problem list.
-This hook may fire with one or more newly added, active conditions or draft conditions of category `problem-list-item` that are not yet finalized.
+This hook may fire with one or more newly added conditions of category `problem-list-item` that are not yet finalized.
 The context of the hook includes these new conditions.

 ## Context